ilpersi/BHBot/README.md

 ## What is BHBot?
 BHBot is a program that automates different aspects of the [Bit Heroes](http://www.kongregate.com/games/juppiomenz/bit-heroes) game.
 It is a non intrusive program that works by opening up a Chrome window (or a Firefox, or any other browser for which Selenium WebDriver driver exists) and controls it as a normal user would.
-It works by taking screenshots every 500 ms, detecting cues from screenshot and then simulating mouse clicks.
+It works by taking screenshot every 500 ms, detects cues from screenshot and then simulates mouse clicks.
 BHBot is a good example of how to create such bots to automate flash games or other browser games
 (it can be easily adjusted to play some other game).

 ## Features